lordfriend/Sadr/README.md

 This is a browser extension project for [Deneb](https://github.com/lordfriend/Deneb).
 It must work with Deneb 3.0.0 and above together to get work.

-Currently only support Chrome, other browser extensions are planned.
+Currently support Chrome, Firefox and Edge.

 ## Overview